oxls/javascript/README.md

   <a name="variables--const"></a><a name="13.1"></a>
   - [13.1](#variables--const) Always use `const` to declare variables.
 Not doing so will result in global variables.
 We want to avoid polluting the global namespace.
 Captain Planet warned us of that. eslint: [`no-undef`](http://eslint.org/docs/rules/no-undef) [`prefer-const`](http://eslint.org/docs/rules/prefer-const)

+  Well, we can't do this in TypeScript anyway.

     ```javascript
     // bad